 We have extensively analyzed patterns of variation in non-coding regions, along with their coding targets\cite{21596777,22950945,22955619}.
 We used metrics, such as diversity and fraction of rare variants, to characterize selection on various classes and subclasses of functional annotations\cite{21596777}.
 In addition, we have also defined variants that are disruptive to a TF-binding motif in a regulatory region\cite{22955616}.
 Further studies showed relationships between selection and protein network topology (for instance, quantifying selection in hubs relative to proteins on the network periphery\cite{18077332,23505346}).

 In recent studies\cite{24092746,25273974}, we have integrated and extended these methods to develop a prioritization pipeline called FunSeq (Fig 2).
 It identifies sensitive and ultra-sensitive regions (i.e., those annotations under strong selective pressure, as determined using genomes from many individuals from diverse populations).
 FunSeq links each non-coding mutation to target genes, and prioritizes such variants based on scaled network connectivity.
 It identifies deleterious variants in many non-coding functional elements, including TF binding sites, enhancer elements, and regions of open chromatin corresponding to DNase I hypersensitive sites.
 It also detects their disruptiveness in TF binding sites (both loss-of and gain-of function events).
 Integrating large-scale data from various resources (including ENCODE and The 1000 Genomes Project) with cancer genomics data, our method is able to prioritize the known TERT promoter driver mutations, and it scores somatic recurrent mutations higher than those that are non-recurrent.
 Using FunSeq, we identified ~100 non-coding candidate drivers in ~90 WGS medulloblastoma, breast and prostate cancer samples \cite{24092746}.
-We have also applied our method to investigate non-coding mutation patterns in subtypes of gastric cancer\cite{submitted}.
 Drawing on this experience, we are currently co-leading the ICGC PCAWG-2 (analysis of mutations in regulatory regions) group.

+D-1-b Research plan for Aim 1

+We plan to convert and extend the current FunSeq prototype from its focus on somatic variants to allow the identification of germline variants associated with large gene expression changes (Fig 3).
+Our new approach called ReEnAct (Regulation of Enhancer Activity) will iteratively create a model of high impact variant.
+It will have several features tailoring it to germline analysis, including 1) identifying functional sites among the conserved regions of the human genome and ncRNA regulatory elements; 2) investigating the allelic elements.
+We will iteratively train and test our model on the results of the Stro-seq experiments to refine its parameters.

+[[LS: Remove the discussion of rare variants.
+Now we’re just looking at variants]]

 D-1-b-i Consistently prioritizing non-coding elements from polymorphism data

 In order to define rare variants with highly impactful events, we will use both intra-human variation data (from The 1000 Genomes Project) as well as cross-species evolutionary conservation (using classical measures such as GERP score\cite{15965027}).